threefoldfoundation/info_sdk/src/smartcontract_for_it/capacity_reservation.md

 - **JSON**: json representation of the `ReservationData` object
 - **DataReservation**: the actual data, signed and immutable.
 For more info
-- **CustomerTid**: The threebot id of the customer creating this reservation, this will also become the owner of the pool.
-Only the owner of this threebot could then deploy workloads on the pool.
+- **CustomerTid**: The 3Bot id of the customer creating this reservation, this will also become the owner of the pool.
+Only the owner of this 3Bot could then deploy workloads on the pool.
 - **CustomerSignature**: The hex encoded signature of the JSON data.